By Amanda Glisson on | No Comments

-Your Hue/Saturation Panel will appear on your screen and the only thing we are going to do here before closing out of this panel is increase the saturation to about + 40.
-Keep in mind that at this point in the edit, your enhancement will look overdone and that's fine, we promise!
-When we're done, it will not look nearly so drastic, in fact it’s going to look absolutely amazing, so definitely don't worry about over saturating in this first step.
+The Hue/Saturation Panel will appear on your screen and the only thing we are going to do here before closing out of this panel is to increase the saturation to about + 40.
+This adjustment will probably make your photo look overdone - which is totally normal at this stage of the edit, so don't panic.
+When we're done, it will not look so drastic, in fact it’s going to look absolutely amazing, so definitely don't worry about over-saturating your colors in this first step.

-If you’re still up for a little more fun, try playing with the colors in your master panel of the Hue/Saturation layer (double click on the layer icon to open it up).
-If you want to increase the saturation of some of the colors in your image you may absolutely do so.
-This is a great way to give an extra pop to specific colors in your image.
+You can also try adjusting with the individual colors in the master panel of the Hue/Saturation layer (double click on the layer icon to open it up).
+If you want to increase the saturation of a particular color or colors in your image, you may absolutely do so.
+This is a great way to give an extra color pop to specific colors in your image.

 Keep in mind that the colors you are trying to adjust DO actually have to be present in your image in order to be able to increase or decrease the saturation of said colors.